samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - Judgment: The magic of oaths and retribution
 - Illusion: Phantasms, mind magic, and truthfinding
 - Mysticism: Soul magic, divination, and necromancy
-- Sacred: Holy spells used for healing and strength
+- Sacred: Holy spells used for healing and protection

 When you cast a spell you chose to invest a certain amount of gnosis in the casting, some spell have increased potency when the amount of gnosis used increases.